Troubleshooting Carrier Blocking

 - Are you sending an MMS to a large number of recipients?

 - Carriers filter MMS messages very strictly.
-We recommend sending MMS to groups of less than 100 for the best deliverability.
+Unless you are sending from a toll-free number, we recommend sending MMS to groups of less than 100 for the best deliverability.

 - Are you sending a too many messages over a local phone number?